MyNameIsDiana/game_picker/README.md

 We are all eager to play something but no one wants to choose the game.

 This app is for my family.

-Version 1 -- no styling, predetermined list of games.
-Super simple.